MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/pbi-bc-sales.md

 The following describes each report with specific nuances to consider for each.

-* How are sellers dividing time between customer and internal activity? - Shows how employee collaboration patterns are changing in response to a shift in work patterns, and which collaboration tools people are substituting for in-person interactions.
+* **How are sellers dividing time between customer and internal activity?** - Shows how employee collaboration patterns are changing in response to a shift in work patterns, and which collaboration tools people are substituting for in-person interactions.
-* Are external relationships being maintained? - Quantifies changes in communication with customers, partners, and other people outside the organization.
+* **Are external relationships being maintained?** - Quantifies changes in communication with customers, partners, and other people outside the organization.
-* How are the engagement models with customer changing? – Shows how the relationships with customers have been changing.
+* **How are the engagement models with customer changing?** – Shows how the relationships with customers have been changing.
 You can examine whether the sellers might be devoting extra time and effort in prospecting and lead generation, versus focusing on existing customers.
-* How have customer and partner relationships changed? – Shows how the collaboration with top domains in the company has been changing.
+* **How have customer and partner relationships changed?** – Shows how the collaboration with top domains in the company has been changing.
 It also highlights domains that have gained or lost traction in the current timeframe.

 ## Power BI tips

 A few tips to help you use the Business continuity dashboard in Power BI:

 * **Cross-filter and cross-highlight** - All visuals on a report page are interconnected.
 If you select a data point on one of the visuals, all the others on the page that contain that data will change, based on that selection.
+* **Drill down into a visual that has a hierarchy** - When a visual has a hierarchy, you can drill down to reveal additional details.
+Any chart in the dashboard labeled with "By Organization and Level Designation" supports the Power BI drill down capability.
 * **Export data as a table** – On the upper right of any visualization, select **More options** (**…**) and select **Export data**.

 For more details about using Power BI, see [Interact with visuals in reports, dashboards, and apps](https://docs.microsoft.com/power-bi/consumer/end-user-visualizations).